rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 Other error

-Used for other errors not covered by any other alarm type
+Used for other errors not covered by any other alarm type.
 Is a "minor fault" defined according to 3.11 in EN12675.